-One of the fastest-growing trends in travel today is multigenerational travel.
-Grandparents are joining their children and grandchildren for fun-filled vacations.
-In fact, the Travel Industry Association notes that almost five million vacations each year are multigenerational, with at least three generations going along for the ride.
+One of the fastest-growing travel trends is multigenerational travel.
+A fun-filled vacation is even better when grandparents come along.
+The Travel Industry Association notes that 33-40 percent of all leisure vacations each year are multigenerational, with at least three generations going along for the ride.

-While bringing the whole gang along for a trip to Europe or a week exploring national parks definitely has its benefits — more hands to help with the kids, the chance to make lifelong memories and quality family time chief among them — a trip that includes everyone from senior citizens to toddlers can have its share of headaches, too.
-But with some planning, flexibility and compromise, an extended family vacation can be just as enjoyable — or even more so — than going it alone.
+A multigenerational trip to Europe or a week exploring national parks definitely has its benefits — more hands to help with the kids, the chance to make lifelong memories and quality family time.
+But a trip that includes everyone from senior citizens to toddlers can have its share of headaches, too.

 Choose the Right Destination